 Plating suggestions

-A showstopper like a whole salmon en croute should be shown to guests in all its glory, so bring it out on a large platter or a wooden chopping board before slicing up and serving.
-Pour the dill cream sauce into a warm serving jug and allow guests to drizzle over their food before devouring.
+A showstopper like a whole salmon en croute should be presented to guests in all its glory, so bring it out on a large platter or even a wooden chopping board before slicing it up and serving it at the table.
+You can even present it on top of a bed of fresh dill to dress the plate.
+Pour the dill cream sauce for salmon en croute into a warm serving jug and allow guests to drizzle over their food before devouring.

 Equipment

-I'd recommend using a large but shallow baking tray for this recipe, as you don't want too much steam around the puff pastry as it won't crisp up.
+I'd recommend using a large but shallow baking tray for this easy salmon en croute recipe, as you don't want too much steam around the puff pastry as it won't crisp up.
+You will also need a large mixing bowl, food processor or blender, and a saucepan to make your filling and your herb cream sauce.

 Storage

-If you love a wellington, I also have a pork wellington recipe which is another great showstopper.
+If you love a baked Wellington recipe, I also have a pork Wellington recipe which is another great showstopper.
+And if salmon is your thing, try salmon alfredo pasta.

 Yes, salmon en croute works well as a cold lunch or picnic item.